 Blameless root cause analysis

 The key here is to steer the group away from making human errors about the human.
 If, for example, your website went down because Sidney pushed out some buggy code, frame that as a whole-team failure.
-Ask what the whole group can do to prevent it happening again: more rigor in testing? mandatory code reviews?
-Etc.
+Ask what the whole group can do to prevent it happening again: more rigor in testing?
+Mandatory code reviews?

 If you’re not in the habit of designating an owner or lead for projects, now is the time to start – and the owner doesn’t have to be your boss.
-Identify one person as the official task-master and cat-herder so the project is delivered on time and on budget.
+Identify one employee as the official task-master and cat-herder so the project is delivered on time and on budget.
 They might also be on the hook for making sure it yields successful results.
-If so, they need to play a big role in designing the solution and have the power to make the every-day decisions about the project.
+If so, they need to play a big role in designing the solution and have the power to make the everyday decisions about the project.

 Accountability without authority just isn’t fair.

-The true meaning of sparring isn’t “fighting”.
+The true meaning of sparring isn’t “fighting.”
 It’s about practicing.
 If you can’t get candid, constructive feedback from your boss, get it from your teammates.
 During a sparring session, you’ll gather a few peers and take turns showing something you’re working on.
 The group gets to challenge it, critique it, and (ideally) offer suggestions for making it even better.

 Objectives and key results (OKRs)

 Before the start of each quarter, set one or two high-level objectives for yourself and identify measurable results you’ll see when you meet them.
-For example, an objective might be “improve customer loyalty”.
-The results might be things like “5% bump in positive brand mentions on social media” and “reduce customer churn by 10%”.
-(Note that these are outcomes.
-Not a list of tasks to check off.)
+For example, an objective might be “improve customer loyalty.”
+The results might be things like “5% bump in positive brand mentions on social media” and “reduce customer churn by 10%.”
+(Note that these are outcomes, not a list of tasks to check off.)